nodejs/nodejs.dev/src/documentation/0042-node-file-paths/index.md

 path.resolve('joe.txt') //'/Users/joe/joe.txt' if run from my home folder
 ```

-In this case Node will simply append `/joe.txt` to the current working directory.
+In this case Node.js will simply append `/joe.txt` to the current working directory.
 If you specify a second parameter folder, `resolve` will use the first as a base for the second:

 ```js
 path.resolve('tmp', 'joe.txt') //'/Users/joe/tmp/joe.txt' if run from my home folder